chiselstrike/docs.chiselstrike.com/home/index.md

 ## Ready to get started?

-- We recommend beginning with the [Getting Started tutorial][gs-tutorial], which provides step-by-step instructions to build and deploy your first ChiselStrike project.
+- We recommend beginning with the [Getting Started tutorial][gs-tutorial], which provides step-by-step instructions to build and run your first ChiselStrike project.
 - Read the [reference documentation][reference] for details on how the product works.